California boy diagnosed with rare cancer given up to 2 months to live

 Unfortunately for this family, Ruben Jr. is not the only child with medical issues.
 His 10-year-old sister is in a wheelchair and was born with cerebral palsy.

 Ruben Sr. has taken medical leave from his job to help take care of his children.
-With expensive medical bills, even affording groceries have been extremely difficult.
+With expensive medical bills, even affording groceries has been extremely difficult.

 Less than two weeks ago, the family received results from an MRI.
 They were heartbroken to learn that the brain tumor has only grown and spread.
 Ruben Jr. may only have two months left to live.